 In most circumstances, you will not be able to stay longer than six months in the UK under a Business Visitor Visa.

 However, under certain circumstances, you might be able to.
-For instance, if you are in the UK for academic purposes, under certain conditions, you can stay in the UK for up to twelve months with the Business Visitor Visa.
+For instance, if you are in the UK for academic purposes, under certain conditions, you can stay in the UK for up to twelve months with a Business Visitor Visa.

-If you do want to extend your visa as an academic, you must be able to meet the following conditions:
+As a South Africa, if you do want to extend your visa as an academic, you must be able to meet the following conditions:

 - On sabbatical leave from your home institution

 - Must prove you’re highly qualified within your field of expertise